 As soon as funding was secured in 2016, PBOT staff gathered new input on this long-awaited project from the Southwest Portland community, including a July 30 neighborhood walk hosted by the Multnomah Neighborhood Association (MNA) and several meetings with the MNA Capitol Highway Subcommittee and the Southwest Neighborhoods, Inc. (SWNI) Transportation Committee.
 PBOT also released a series of cross section concepts in fall 2016 for public comment and presented these concepts to the city’s Pedestrian Advisory Committee and Bicycle Advisory Committee.

-PBOT has developed draft roadway cross section concepts based on this recent feedback and past planning efforts including the 2011 SW Capitol Highway Plan Refinement Report and the 2016 Capitol Highway Corridor Stormwater Concept Design.
-Available funding is not sufficient to provide complete sidewalks and bike lanes on both sides of the roadway, so the proposed cross sections include compromises that provide safe, functional facilities at lesser cost.
+PBOT developed a preferred roadway cross section concept based on this feedback and past planning efforts including the 2011 SW Capitol Highway Plan Refinement Report and the 2016 Capitol Highway Corridor Stormwater Concept Design.
+Available funding is not sufficient to provide complete sidewalks and bike lanes on both sides of the roadway, so the proposed cross section includes compromises that provide safe, functional facilities at lesser cost.

 Please contact the Project Manager with your comments and questions: